tayganr/lakehouse/modules/module02a.md

 ## 3. Pipeline (Lookup - getNewWatermark)

+In this step, we will add a second **Lookup** activity to calculate a new watermark value based on the MAX `LastModifiedDateTime` from the `dbo.Orders` table.

 1. Within Activities, search for `Lookup`, and drag the **Lookup activity** onto the canvas

     ![ALT](../images/module02a/022.png)